About Me

 3. Holistic: This is a word people throw around a lot, so it requires clarification.
 For me it means that body and mind, or mental and physical health are inextricably connected.
 I always work with both.

 4. Integrative: I am trained in, and use, many different lifestyle and behavioral interventions that can coax your body back towards health, including nutrition, herbal medicine, anxiety and stress reduction, mindfulness, physical activity, improved sleep and more.
-These interventions complement any prescriptions, surgery, and other medical interventions you need.
+These interventions complement (but do not replace) any prescriptions, surgery, and other medical interventions you need.

 Professional roles I’ve had along the way…

-I love partnering with people one-one-one as a nutrition and health coach.
-I am also deeply committed to working with institutions to bring about bigger changes in our health care and public health systems.
+I am deeply committed to working with institutions to bring about bigger changes in schools, healthcare and other public systems.
 Here are some professional roles I’ve held along the way.

-• University of Pittsburgh Medical Center (UPMC), Manager of Training and Quality Assurance for Health Coaching
+University of Pittsburgh Medical Center (UPMC), Manager of Training and Quality Assurance

-• Oshi Health, GI Health Coach (Amazing company bringing compassionate, effective, integrated GI care to patients)
+Oshi Health, Another amazing bringing compassionate, integrated GI care to patients

-• The Children’s Aid Society, Founding Director, Child and Family Obesity-Prevention Programs
+The Children’s Aid Society, Founding Director, Food and Nutrition Programs

 Seed to Table was born in 2005, when I received a Fulbright Grant for my research project, Seed to Table: Italy’s Cultural Resistance to Industrialized Foods.